psemiletov/beseda/README.md

 up/down - scroll the current text by the paragraph

+left/right - go to previous/next supported file at the current directory

+enter - load and play the selected file

-space - play or pause
+space - when playing, play or pause

-0..9 - choose current bookmark slot
+0..9 - choose the current bookmark slot

 F2 - save the current file name and posion as the bookmark at the current bookmark slot